Auth Profile

 }

-You will need to allow the following URLs to the MS authentication section:
+You will need to use the following URLs from the Oauth provider authentication section once your application has been registered:

 Redirect Url